FaSha20/Medical-Image-Processing-Course/README.md

 ## 📚 Course Info

-These projects were developed as part of the **Medical Image Processing** course at [Your University], focusing on hands-on implementation of state-of-the-art methods in the field.
+These projects were developed as part of the [**Medical Image Processing**](https://www.youtube.com/watch?v=SGi0umWvR8A&list=PLFr7f4WLNwrbeL_D_60ZsW_iCfMH5VnKW) course at Sharif University of Technology, focusing on hands-on implementation of state-of-the-art methods in the field.

 Feel free to explore, fork, or contribute!